 Stories in this issue:

-- Dance into Darkness (unknown artist Concrete Surfer)
+- Dance into Darkness (artist Christine Ellingham

 - Sue’s Fantastic Fun-Bag! (artist Hugh Thornton-Jones)

 - Somewhere over the Rainbow (artist Phil Townsend, writer Alison Christie)

 - Alley Cat (artist Rob Lee)